Table of Contents

 There was an attempt by department stores to rebrand Black Friday as Big Friday, but the name never stuck.
 Regardless of how Black Friday became to be referred to as such, it is the day to get incredible Black Friday deals, if you are prepared to brave the crowds.

-On the lead up to Black Friday, prognosticators make predictions about the level of sales it will generate.
+In the lead-up to Black Friday, prognosticators make predictions about the level of sales it will generate.
 This affects investor confidence depending on whether the predictions are correct.
 If retailers show strong numbers, this affects Wall Street.
 Strong sales increase the price of stock.
-Conversely, weak sales reflect badly on the health of the economy and cause the price of stocks to fall.
+Conversely, weak sales reflect badly on the economy’s health and cause the price of stocks to fall.

-According to the National Retail Federation, Black Friday and Cyber Monday 2019 are expected to generate strong sales.
-It is expected that more than 160 million people will make some kind of purchase over the Thanksgiving weekend.
-Many people will start making purchases on Thanksgiving day, through Black Friday and over the weekend through to Cyber Monday.
+Black Friday and Cyber Monday are expected to generate strong sales.
+New data from Adobe’s 2022 Holiday Shopping Forecast estimates that over the Thanksgiving weekend, online sales over those three days will top $8 billion.
+Many people will start making purchases on Thanksgiving Day, through Black Friday and over the weekend through to Cyber Monday.